 And mind games?
 The closest you’ll get to a mind game came in the FA Cup semi-final in 1965 between the two, when Bill Shankly pinned to the dressing-room wall a brochure created by Chelsea’s Terry Venables in readiness for what Chelsea saw as an impending final appearance.
 “Get out there,” said Shanks, “and stuff those wee cocky southern b*****s.”
 And that was that.

 Fast-forward to today and things have changed.
-The two clubs – prior to this season – haven’t been trading blows at the Premier League’s business end but there have been huge games against one another, and today what feels like a very modern rivalry can spill into the unpleasant.
+The two clubs haven’t necessarily traded blows in title-deciding games at the Premier League’s business end, but there have been huge games against one another, and today what feels like a very modern rivalry can spill into the unpleasant.